 According to the Articles of Association, once the Company has annual profit, it should appropriate no less than 1% of the profit to its employees and 3% or less as directors' and supervisor's remuneration.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
-The pervading target given via shares or cash includes dependent employees of the Company and Company's subsidiaries.
-Directors' remuneration is in cash only
+The pervading target given via shares or cash includes dependent employees of the Company and Company's subsidiaries

-The compensation to employees amounted to \$787 thousand for the year ended December 31, 2021.
-The remunerations to directors amounted to \$0 thousand for the year ended December 31, 2021.
+As the operations for the year 2022 resulted in a net loss, no employee compensation and directors' remuneration were estimated and accrued.
+The compensation to employees amounted to 787 thousand for the year ended December 31, 2021.
+The remunerations to directors amounted to 0 thousand for the year ended December 31, 2021.
 These amounts were calculated using the Company's net profit before tax without the remunerations to employees and directors for each period, multiplied by the proposed percentage which is stated under the Company's proposed Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for each period.
 If there are any subsequent adjustments to the actual remuneration amounts after the approved by the Board of Directors, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.

-As the operations for the year 2020 resulted in a net loss, no employee compensation and directors ' remuneration were estimated and accrued.
-The compensation to employees amounted to \$9,430 thousand for the year ended December 31, 2019.
-The remunerations to directors amounted to \$4,715 thousand for the year ended December 31, 2019.
-On March 30, by board resolutions, the company had accounted for \$9,450 thousand, respectively, as the rewards for employees, as well as accounting for \$0 thousand, respectively, as the rewards for board members, where the differences between actual distribution and estimation were \$4,695 thousand, respectively.
-They will be treated as the changes in accounting estimates and recognized as the profit or loss of 2020, respectively.
+In 2021, the company had accounted for 787 thousand, respectively, as the rewards for employees, as well as accounting for 0 thousand, respectively, as the rewards for board members.
+On March 31, 2022, by board resolutions, the company had accounted for 788 thousand, respectively, as the rewards for employees, as well as accounting for \$0 thousand, respectively, as the rewards for board members, where the differences between actual distribution and estimation, and they will be treated as the changes in accounting estimates and recognized as the profit or loss of 2022.
+In addition, the company's net loss before tax in 2020 is not required to provide employee and director remuneration , respectively.
 All the relational information can be referred in the Market Observation Post System.

-- (t) Non-operating Income and Expenses - (i) Interest Income
+(t) Non-operating Income and Expenses

+(i) Interest Income